adamhassel/power/README.md

 you're there, note your **measurement point ID**, an 18-digit number identifying your power meter, in the same config file.

+If you have more than one meter and/or is a power producer (like, if you have solar cells or a windmill, or whatever), results are somewhat unpredictable.
+Tariffs are tied to a specific metering point, and depending on wether that's a consumption or production point, tariffs vary.
+So if that's the case, find out which meter is your main consumption meter and use that.
+And even then, results might be unpredictable.
+I've seen configurations with multiple consumption meters each having different tariffs attached...
+Also, if you have reduced power tax for whatever reason (e.g. electric heating), I don't know what'll happen (but prices will probably be somewhat off).

 ### Running

 The app accepts a `-c` option, which will tell it which config file to read.